eddturtle/direct-upload/README.md

     composer require eddturtle/direct-upload

-We then need to make sure we're loading Composer's autoloader.
+We then need to make sure we're using Composer's autoloader.

     require_once "vendor/autoload.php";

 ### Usage

-Once we have the package installed we can make our uploader object, like so:
+Once we have the package installed we can make our uploader object, like so (remember to replace the params with your own):

-    $uploader = new EddTurtle\DirectUpload\Signature(
+    $uploader = new \EddTurtle\DirectUpload\Signature(
         "YOUR_S3_KEY",
         "YOUR_S3_SECRET",
         "YOUR_S3_BUCKET",